efemkay/obsidian-mcl-docs/src/site/notes/docs/02 Multi Column/07-list-card.md

 ![](https://raw.githubusercontent.com/efemkay/obsidian-modular-css-layout/main/docs/assets/hero-mc-list-column-grid-card.png)

-> [!info] Making it work in Live Preview
+> [!important] Making it work in Live Preview
 >
 > The column layout will only work on Reading View.
 If you want to make it work on Live Preview, there are a few options.
-You can encapsulate the list block in MCL's `[blank-container]` callout
+You can encapsulate the list block in MCL's `[blank-container]` callout, or alternatively, using Custom Classes plugin, prepend the list block with any class e.g. (`class: none`)
->
-> ...
->
-> **There's no Markdown Attributes plugin approach**
->
-> There are no Markdown Attributes approach due to limitation in specifying at the end of list block

-### How to Use `#mcl/list-card`
+### Using hashtag i.e. `#mcl/list-card`

 Technically List Card is quite similar to List Grid but with extra customisation to make it card like.
 In order to enable it, place the hashtag anywhere in the top-level list items (preferably in the first bullet for easy identification).
 There are two options for List Card i.e.
 - `#mcl/list-card` - default minimum width 250px